 There are four main types.
 Usually, a child is diagnosed with his or her type when the child is about two years old.

 - Spastic: This is the most common form.
 A child has increased muscle tone/tightness.
 A child’s legs, arms and back are stiff and contracted, which makes movement difficult.
 If both legs are affected, tight muscles in the hips and legs often cause the legs to turn inward and cross at the knees when walking.
 If only one side of the body is affected, the arm is often more severely affected than the leg.
 If all four limbs and the trunk are affected, independent walking may be difficult or not possible.
 Additionally, the muscles of the mouth and tongue also may be affected making swallowing and eating difficult.

 - Athetoid (dyskinetic): A child has low muscle tone/looseness, which makes limbs weak and floppy.
 It causes uncontrolled and involuntary movements of the entire body.
 It may be difficult for a child to sit up straight or walk.

 - Ataxic: This rare form affects the child’s balance and depth perception.
 There is poor coordination, unsteady walking and difficulty with precise movements.

 - Mixed: There are symptoms of both spastic and athetoid.
 Some muscles are tight and others are loose.
 There is both stiffness and involuntary movements.

-In addition to affecting muscles and motor skills, the disorder may cause a range of other impairments in some children, including: mental impairment, seizures, vision difficulties, shortened limbs, curvature of the spine, dental problems, complete or partial hearing loss, and problems with joints.
+In addition to affecting muscles and motor skills, the disorder may cause a range of other impairments in some children, including: mental impairment, seizures, vision difficulties, shortened limbs, a curvature of the spine, dental problems, complete or partial hearing loss, and problems with joints.